taylornielson22/Neuralink/index.md

 - Sclerosis

-# Nueralink’s Approach
+# Neuralink’s Approach

 ### Development
-The initial goal that is stated on Nueralink's website, is to produce technology that helps those with paralysis "regain independence through the control of computers and mobile devices."
-Nueralink is currently building a BMI, brain machine interface, system to enable direct communication between digital devices and the human brain.
+The initial goal that is stated on Neuralink's website, is to produce technology that helps those with paralysis "regain independence through the control of computers and mobile devices."
+Neuralink is currently building a BMI, brain machine interface, system to enable direct communication between digital devices and the human brain.
 Communication consists of information readout from the brain like controlling a device's mouse, keyboard, or touch screen.
 It will also support information to be written back into the brain like sense of touch.

 ### The 'Link' Implant